Best Undergraduate Experience

 How many liberal arts and sciences courses will I be able to take?

 A significant part of the Wharton curriculum is comprised of liberal arts and sciences courses.
 You will take a fully integrated business and liberal arts curriculum beginning with the first year.
 Your Wharton education will give you a rigorous grounding in the fundamentals of business, with an emphasis on innovation, leadership, cross-cultural perspectives, and managing change.
 Your liberal arts and sciences education can be tailored to fit your special interests.
 The actual number of courses will depend on how many AP credits you have and your interest in taking non-business courses.

-If you have well-focused interests, you may choose to minor in a particular discipline in the College of Arts and Sciences or you may choose a University Minor, or you may opt to enroll in a dual-degree program.
+If you have well-focused interests, you may choose to pursue a minor in a particular discipline or a University (interschool) Minor or a dual degree.
 Each year about one-third of our students graduate with a dual degree, combining Wharton’s Bachelor of Science in Economics with a Bachelor of Arts or a degree from the School of Engineering and Applied Sciences or the School of Nursing.

 When do I start to take my business courses at Wharton?

 Wharton offers a four-year, blended program of business and liberal arts and sciences.
 Unlike most other business programs in which you must wait until your junior year to begin business courses.
 During your freshman year, you will take Wharton 101, a gateway course that introduces the School’s various business disciplines and engages students in learning about their personal strengths and leadership potential, and 2-3 other required business courses.
 You also will be able to integrate your Wharton and non-Wharton courses throughout your four years of study at Penn.

 What will I study at Wharton?